TraceMachina/rules_mojo/README.md

 Licensed under the Apache 2.0 License with LLVM exceptions.

-This repository wraps the Mojo SDK which is under a proprietary license, bundled with the Mojo SDK and also available in the `licenses` directory.
+This repository wraps the Modular Mojo SDK which is under a proprietary license, bundled with the SDK and also available in the `licenses` directory.